ibm-watson-data-lab/Spark-Twitter-Watson-Dashboard/README.md

 If you haven't already:

 1. [Install the Cloud Foundry command line interface.](https://www.ng.bluemix.net/docs/#starters/install_cli.html)
-2. Follow the instructions at the above link to connect to Bluemix.
+2. Follow the instructions at the above link to connect to IBM Cloud.
-3. Follow the instructions at the above link to log in to Bluemix.
+3. Follow the instructions at the above link to log in to IBM Cloud.

 ### Build